Donos02/prodo-1/README.md

 # Setting Up an SSH Key for GitHub

+Do ont touch any thing else for now first follow this steps
+---

 ## 1. Generate an SSH Key
 Run the following command to generate a new SSH key: